Frequently asked questions

 Many records are provided live through the online portal, which can be accessed immediately.
 For those records which are not yet available online, information requests will be processed according to their size and complexity.
 The department is typically able to provide a response within 10 to 75 business days.
 This timeframe is heavily influenced by several factors, including:

-• searching for current records (faster) versus historic records (slower)
+• current records (faster) versus historic archives (slower)

-• providing specific search terms (faster) versus broad parameters (slower)
+• specific search terms (faster) versus broad parameters (slower)

-For requests with a very complex/broad scope, the processing time may take up to (or exceed) 75 business days.
+For requests with a very complex/broad scope, the processing time may take up to (or in some cases exceed) 75 business days.
 Some example requests and the estimated timeframes are included below:

 Request categoryExample Estimated timeframe